Hemmingsson/Quick-Preview/README.md

 Chrome Extension for previewing music on Soundcloud just by hovering the play button.

+## How it Works

-To preview a track without loosing what your currently listening to, just hover the play button with your mouse and listen to four quick samples of that sound.
+To preview a track without loosing what your currently listening to, just hover the play button with your mouse and listen to four samples from that sound.

-## How to install?
+## How to install

 You can install Quick Preview through the Chrome web store: